ballarat-hackerspace/association/rules-of-the-association.md

 **(1)** Any notice required to be given to a member or a committee member under these Rules may be given—

   - (a) by handing the notice to the member personally; or
-  - (b) by sending it by post to the member at the address recorded for the member on the register of members; or
+  - (b) by sending it by post to the member at the address recorded for the member on the register of members with cost borne by the member; or
-  - (c) by email or facsimile transmission.
+  - (c) by electronic or facsimile transmission.

 **(2)** Subrule (1) does not apply to notice given under rule 60.